apache/cordova-docs/docs/en/edge/guide/overview/index.md

   additional project files required to compile within each SDK.
 For this to work, you must install each targeted platform's SDK.
   <!-- XREF
-  (See Installing Platform SDKs for instructions.)
+  (See the Platform Guides for instructions.)
   XREF -->
   As indicated in the Platform Support table below, you may need to run the CLI on different operating systems depending on the targeted